Intrepidity/healthcheck/README.md

 This library comes out of the box with a simple URI HTTP status test, other tests have to be implemented manually.

 ## Recommendations

+### Labels
 The label property for each test should be reflective of the name of the application being tested.

 For example, my main application could have a health test labelled `authentication_api`, which can then lead to some montitoring system firing a query at that particular application to determine which of it's dependencies has become unhealthy, and so forth.
 This way an almost automatic map of service health can be generated within your organization.

+### Exposing health checks
+Health checks should be exposed on a URL so that external services and monitoring systems can access them.
+It is recommended however to keep the health endpoints exposed only inside of your network

+## Todo's
+The following features are still in progress

+ - PSR middleware to expose health information
+ - More standard health tests